 - Perform some light static stretches at the end of your workout to lengthen your pecs, and improve your range of motion.
 Click here for some very effective chest stretches.

-- Perform the movements in a controlled manner, never jerky or wild.
+- Perform the movements in a controlled manner, never jerky or sudden.

-- If you think you have a tear, consult a doctor.
+- If you think you have a tear, always consult a doctor.